-- 2. All clients receiving services through the Lieutenant Governor's Office on Aging (LGOA) must have a full and valid assessment in order to be a service recipient.
-All assessments shall be conducted using the authorized Lieutenant Governor' Office on Aging Assessment/Reassessment Form. - 3.
-A single entity shall not conduct the assessment, choose the client, and deliver the services.
-(For example: A provider/contractor cannot perform all three functions.) - 4.
-Each client shall receive an initial assessment and shall be reassessed annually, as well as when the client has had a life altering change in his/her status. - 5.
-Any client receiving nutrition services funded by the LGOA should have a minimum risk score of six (6) or higher to be eligible for nutrition services.
-The AAA/ADRC and provider/contractor must provide justification in the Advanced Information Manager (AIM) system documenting why a client with a risk score between zero (0) and five (5) is receiving a meal. - 6.
-The LGOA and its aging service providers/contractors do not means test when conducting assessments.
+- 6. The LGOA and its aging service providers/contractors do not means test when conducting assessments.
 Aging programs funded through the OAA do not base eligibility on a person's income or resources; however, federal law requires that aging programs direct services to those persons 60 years of age or older who are in the greatest social and/or economic need, limited English speaking persons, rural or low income minorities. - 7.
-Each client must provide the following data on the Lieutenant Governor's Office on Aging Assessment/Reassessment Form in order to receive services: zip code, race/ethnicity, gender, date of birth, income, English- or non-English-speaking, and number in household.
+In order to achieve an accurate risk score, each client must provide the following data on the Lieutenant Governor's Office on Aging Assessment/Reassessment Form: county, income, zip code, race, ethnicity, gender, date of birth, English- or non-English-speaking, and number in household.
 Clients refusing to provide all of the required data shall be informed by the entity conducting the assessment of the consequences of not answering fully.
 A client not providing all of the required data shall receive a reduced assessment score, which may impact his/her ability to receive services. - 8.
-The LGOA cannot require the entity conducting the assessment to collect Social Security Numbers.
-Any entity that chooses to collect Social Security Numbers must have protocols in place to safeguard the Social Security Numbers and to protect the client's identity.
-Both the AAA/ADRC and provider/contractor shall provide assurances that the personal data is protected if Social Security Numbers are collected, and the LGOA assumes no liability for that data. - 9.
-Each AAA/ADRC shall outline their nutrition service delivery plan in their Area Plan, with particular attention to low-income older individuals, including low-income minority older individuals, older individuals with limited English proficiency, older individuals residing in rural areas, and other eligible individuals, as defined in the OAA. - 10.
-Individuals who must be terminated because of low priority scores shall be provided an opportunity to continue to receive services as a cost-share or private pay recipient subsidized through local resources, if available. - 11.
-Each nutrition service funding source shall be tied to a distinct client population for the duration of the contract period or until the client's service is terminated. - 12.
-A new client, who is in need of the nutrition service based on a priority score and meets the eligibility criteria of that funding source, shall be added when such vacancies occur.

-- 13. Each AAA/ADRC shall establish written policies, priorities, and methods for serving older persons stipulated by the AoA and OAA targeted populations through their Area Plan.
+Each AAA/ADRC shall outline their nutrition service delivery plan in their Area Plan, with particular attention to low-income older individuals, including low-income minority older individuals, older individuals with limited English proficiency, older individuals residing in rural areas, and other eligible individuals, as defined in the OAA - 9.
+Any individual who must be terminated because of a low priority score shall be provided an opportunity to continue to receive services as a cost-share or private pay recipient subsidized through local resources, if available. - 10.
+Each nutrition service funding source shall be tied to a distinct client population for the duration of the contract period or until the client's service is terminated. - 11.
+A new client, who is in need of the nutrition service based on a priority score and meets the eligibility criteria of that funding source, shall be added when such vacancies occur. - 12.
+Each AAA/ADRC shall establish written policies, priorities, and methods for serving older persons stipulated by the AoA and OAA targeted populations through their

+Area Plan.
 Preference is given to those older persons in greatest social or economic need in the provision of services in 45 Code of Federal Register (CFR) 1321.17(f)(2).
 Methods used to target services may include location of service delivery and specialization in the types of services most needed by these groups.
-The AAA/ADRC shall assess the level of need for group dining and home-delivered meals within its planning and service area and establish criteria for service providers/contractors to use in the selection of individuals to participate in the program. - 14.
-The AAA/ADRC is responsible for all contracted nutrition services provided by its service providers/contractors.
-The AAA/ADRC shall take all necessary steps to ensure that contracted services are being provided when they seek reimbursement from the LGOA.
-If the services are not being provided as contracted, the AAA/ADRC must immediately notify (within five (5) business days) the LGOA of the problem in writing.
-The AAA/ADRC shall have sixty (60) days to correct the problem and ensure that its service provider/contractor is serving the senior clients as contracted.
-The AAA/ADRC shall notify the LGOA, in writing, when and how the problem was resolved. - 15.
-The AAA/ADRC shall establish an action plan as part of its Area Plan to encourage its providers/contractors to enact cost-sharing and private pay measures when procuring service contracts. - 16.
+The AAA/ADRC shall assess the level of need for group dining and home-delivered meals within its planning and service area and establish criteria for the selection of individuals to participate in the program.

+- 13. The AAA/ADRC is responsible for all contracted nutrition services provided by its service providers/contractors.
+The AAA/ADRC shall take all necessary steps to ensure that contracted services are being provided when it seeks reimbursement from the LGOA.
+If the services are not being provided as contracted, the AAA/ADRC must notify the LGOA of the problem in writing within five business days.
+The AAA/ADRC shall have 30 days to correct the problem and ensure that its service provider/contractor is serving the senior clients as contracted.
+The AAA/ADRC shall notify the LGOA, in writing, when and how the problem was resolved. - 14.
+The AAA/ADRC shall establish an action plan as part of its Area Plan to encourage its providers/contractors to enact cost-sharing and private pay measures when procuring service contracts. - 15.
 All nutrition procurement contracts must include each provision of the LGOA Minimum Meal Bid Specifications, unless the AAA/ADRC has obtained a waiver from the LGOA.